Affirmations are a simple way to increase your self-esteem.

 - I trust myself.
 I trust my intuition, my judgment, and my ability to care for myself.

-If you’d like to print a copy of these affirmations, you can download a PDF from my Resource Library (sign-up below for access).
+If you’d like to print a copy of these affirmations, you can purchase a PDF below for a nominal fee (this helps cover the cost of operating this website and creating free content).

 ©2019 Sharon Martin, LCSW.
 All rights reserved.